-Symphony India is a joint venture company established in 2022 between Symphony and Indorama India Pvt.
+As previously advised, Symphony India is a joint venture company established in 2022 between Symphony and Indorama India Pvt.
 Limited, a wholly owned subsidiary of Indorama Corporation.
-Symphony India is owned 46.5% by Symphony Environmental Limited, 46.5% by Indorama and 7% by Mr. Arjun Aggarwal, an Indian citizen, who is its Managing Director.
+Symphony India is owned 46.5% by Symphony Environmental Limited, 46.5% by Indorama, and 7% by Mr. Arjun Aggarwal, an Indian citizen, who is its Managing Director.

 The Government of India has published guidelines to reduce plastic pollution.
-The product offered by Symphony India, falls within the standard IS 17899 T:2022 Assessment of Biodegradability of Plastics in Varied Conditions.
+The $\rm d_2w$ product offered by Symphony India, falls within the standard IS 17899 T:2022 Assessment of Biodegradability of Plastics in varied conditions.
+The approval process has taken more than 2 years with the final part of the mandatory test and certification process targeted to complete during 2025, with commercial sales hopefully commencing during the second half of the year.